rqthomas/CH4cast/README.md

 Step 1 - DOWNLOAD CH4cast code via terminal in R

+0: Make a FOLDER in your Documents (or Desktop) that is called -->     Forecast

-1: Open R Studio
+1: Open a fresh R Studio window

-2: Locate the terminal tab
+2: Locate the terminal tab and select it

-3: In terminal, create a location on your PC where you want all of the files to be stored for this tutorial
+3: In terminal, move to the new Folder you made using the command "cd ".

       For example:
-      mkdir /Users/Owner/Desktop/Forecast

-4: In terminal, move to the new directory using the command "cd ".

-      For example:
       cd /Users/Owner/Desktop/Forecast

-5: In terminal, run the following command to download the CH4cast code from Github.
+4: In terminal, run the following command to download the CH4cast code from Github.

       For example:
       git clone https://github.com/ryanmclake/CH4cast.git

-6: After the cloning finishes, there should be a new folder in your working directory named "CH4cast"
+5: After the cloning finishes, there should be a new folder in your working directory named "CH4cast"

 Step - 2 Execute the CH4cast scripts in order and make CH4 ebullition rate forecasts

-7: Go to the "code" folder and open all six scripts starting with 0_ going to 5_.
+6: Go to the "code" folder and open all six scripts starting with 0_ going to 5_.

-8: In 0_package_load.R, find the "Source" key on the top right --> Click "Source" and then let the script run until it is finished
+7: In 0_package_load.R, find the "Source" key on the top right --> Click "Source" and then let the script run until it is finished

 Note --> this may take a while if this is the first time using R.

-9: When the script is complete, select the tab 1_rjags_temp_scale_model_w_DA.R
+8: When the script is complete, select the tab 1_rjags_temp_scale_model_w_DA.R

-10: In 1_rjags_temp_scale_model_w_DA.R, select all of the script with your cursor and then select "Run" in the top right.
+9: In 1_rjags_temp_scale_model_w_DA.R, select all of the script with your cursor and then select "Run" in the top right.

 Note --> You cannot source this file because of the way it is currently set up with rjags.
 This will also take a while to execute.

-11: When 1_rjags_temp_scale_model_w_DA.R is complete, select the tab 2_rjags_AR_forecast_model_w_DA.R
+10: When 1_rjags_temp_scale_model_w_DA.R is complete, select the tab 2_rjags_AR_forecast_model_w_DA.R

-12: In 2_rjags_AR_forecast_model_w_DA.R, select all of the script with your cursor and then select "Run" in the top right.
+11: In 2_rjags_AR_forecast_model_w_DA.R, select all of the script with your cursor and then select "Run" in the top right.

 Note --> this is like the temperature scaling model

-13: When 2_rjags_AR_forecast_model_w_DA.R is complete, select the tab 3_generate_forecasts.R
+12 When 2_rjags_AR_forecast_model_w_DA.R is complete, select the tab 3_generate_forecasts.R

-14: The 3_generate_forecasts.R is set up to execute using source.
+13: The 3_generate_forecasts.R is set up to execute using source.
 Simply click "Source" in the top right and the forecasts will begin running.

-15: Congrats, if there were no errors when 3_generate_forecasts.R was sourced then you have successfully run CH4cast!
+14: Congrats, if there were no errors when 3_generate_forecasts.R was sourced then you have successfully run CH4cast!
 If you go to the output folder you can find the forecasts for both a SWI temperature scaling model and the CH4 ebullition rate forecasts.

 Step - 3 Forecast Verification (i.e. how did we do?)

-16: Select the tab 4_figure_output.R and click "Source".
+15: Select the tab 4_figure_output.R and click "Source".
 Figures will appear for both the SWI temp scaling model and CH4 ebullition forecasts within the "figures" folder.

     For the SWI temp model forecasts:
     CH4cast/figures/SWI_scaling_model_forecast/weekly_output